rafalp/Misago/docs/setup/README.md

 #### About the `could not open extension control file` error during database migration

-If you run into an error that looks like following:
+If you run into any of following errors during migration:

-    django.db.utils.OperationalError: could not open extension control file "/usr/share/postgresql/9.4/extension/btree_gin.control": No such file or directory
+    django.db.utils.OperationalError: could not open extension control file "/usr/share/postgresql/9.4/extension/btree_gin.control": No such file or directory django.db.utils.OperationalError: could not open extension control file "/usr/share/postgresql/9.4/extension/hstore.control": No such file or directory

 This means you'll need to install the `postgresql-contrib` package that includes extensions for PostgreSQL:

     sudo apt-get install postgresql-contrib

-#### About the `django.db.utils.ProgrammingError: permission denied to create extension "btree_gin"` error during database migration
+#### About the `django.db.utils.ProgrammingError: permission denied to create extension` errors during database migration

+Misago relies on two PostgreSQL extensions for some of its features: the `btree_gin` and `hstore` extensions.
+If during migration command you get error that looks like one of those:

+    django.db.utils.ProgrammingError: permission denied to create extension "btree_gin" django.db.utils.ProgrammingError: permission denied to create extension "hstore"

+This means you'll need to elevate your database user to superuser level for duration of migration.

-Only superusers may enable extensions in your database.
-To solve this issue, you may grant your database user super user privileges for duration of the installation:
+To grant your database user super user privileges for duration of the installation, you may follow those steps:

     # switch to postgresql user and start psql tool
     sudo -u postgres psql postgres